vantezzen/journal/README.md

 Theme watcher will now watch your folder and trigger a regeneration when a file changes.
 It is not required to change Journals theme to the developed theme - it will automatically be used for regeneration of static files when using the theme watcher.

+# Backing up
+Backuping up Journal is easy: Simply backup Journals `tables/`, `public/` and `themes/` folder.
+If something goes wrong, redownload Journal in the version you had installed and restore your backed-up folders.

 # Upcomming features
 These features are planned for the next versions of Journal
 - Menu settings for themes (=> Add custom links to menus)
-- More upload methods (ZIP Archive, WebDAV, Git)
+- More upload methods (ZIP Archive, WebDAV)
 - Pagination support

 # License
 Journal is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).